 “At the youth centre at [suburb], they had this nurse that will come in every week and just talk to the boys that were in there.
 Just if you have any personal issues, just come downstairs, talk to her and can get you the blood tests or an STD [sexually transmitted disease] check.
 Everyone used to go down there on their own time.” [male FGP)

-Survey participants indicated they would most commonly discuss their health worries with family (median score 100) or an Aboriginal health worker (100).
+Survey participants indicated they would often discuss their health worries with family (median score 100) or an Aboriginal health worker (100).
 Median scores were also very high (90-99) for some other people or services (hospital ED, youth services, friends, someone you know who works in health, someone with the same problem and Elders).
 Other options (AMS, GP clinic, community or sports centre and other health staff like doctors or nurses) had median scores of 62-89, except talking to religious clergy (13).

 Likelihood of future health service need or use